LiveView Testing: Ensuring real-time synchronization across sessions

 - Setup: Add

-to the database and create three user sessions,user_a
+player_1to the database and create three user sessions,user_a,user_b, anduser_c. - Action:

 test "delete player_1 from user_a removes player from both user_a and user_b", %{